Lucie McLaughlin is an artist and writer from Belfast

 their eyes are glass and face a flush intoxicated mess // of smudged holes and short brown hairs // mottled paint with stains and grease marks // where the primer didn't do it's job // it's hard to keep our glowering round this garden bend // since amidst the mauve-ish glow // there are moving manmade stars of bright pink // and cobalt blue that sail across the window blinds // of the party house inside

 Lick, 2017, artist book, 14 x 20 cm, perfect bound, edition of 50

 Sound and performance project; apparatus for live performance, installation plan, 10 track compact disc, documentation of a performance in Lily Robert Gallery, Paris.
 Also performed at Nottingham New Theatre and Central Saint Martins, London.

 Fragments of improvised tonic chords and noise connect a shared poetics where the auditory capital is rooted in the process of DIY recording, recognising and reinterpreting, in a contemporary setting, the input by female identifying artists to sound based installation, which is often overlooked. "duo Lucie McLaughlin and Eleanor Strong can be found performing tracks from their debut album Sad Party.
 They have assembled a space, a re-presentation of their bedroom-studio, informal but complete with keyboards and microphones all set up for the two to play and work throughout the show’s duration.
 The duo connect a low-fi, actively non-professional, performance with honest and expressive voices."

 Lucie McLaughlin and Eleanor Strong

-Belfast and Berlin, 'how cool is this? are you hearing the weird sounds? haha. yeah.'
-I am in the kitchen at night, the windows open skywards on their lofty incline.
-The ashtray is large and heavy.
-I talk a lot.
+Belfast and Berlin, 'are you hearing the weird sounds?'
+In the kitchen at night, the windows open skywards on their lofty incline.

 she tries to regain her breath, HD video with sound, 6 minutes, 2017